carlosazsilva/OkComputer/README.md

 # Introduction

 This project was made as the final project of [RE_Start Developer](https://pt.primaverabss.com/pt/formacao-2/acoes-em-destaque/restart/)'s training course for the JavaScript Frameworks' module.
 It's an academic project made with no intention to be used as a real front-end for an eCommerce store.
-It's a complete beginner project, made with limited time.
+It's a complete beginner project, made within a very limited time frame.
 Should you decide to use any of this code in prodution, be very aware of its caveats.

 # OK Computer